-Support Services.
-Student Support Services will complete the R2T4 Clock-Hour Form.
+If a student withdraws from Cuyahoga Valley Career Center, the student may be required to return a portion of the federal funds awarded.
+Cuyahoga Valley Career Center's Refund Policy exists for calculating the refund of institutional charges.
 The Federal "Return of Title IV Financial Aid Funds" formula dictates the amount of Federal Title IV Financial Aid that must be returned to the federal government by the school and/or the student.
-The federal formula is applicable to a student receiving Federal Aid if that student's withdrawal date occurs after the point that the student was scheduled to complete more that 60% of the scheduled hours in the payment period or period of enrollment.
-The percentage of the Title IV Financial Aid to be returned is equal to the number of clock hours attended in the payment period divided by the number of hours that were scheduled.
-For example, if a student has completed 30% of the payment period, they have earned 30% of their financial aid.
-However, once a student has completed over 60% of the hours in a payment period, 100% of the financial aid awarded during that payment period has been earned.
-A post-withdrawal disbursement will be made if a student has eligibility for Title IV funds.
-The student disbursement will be made from available grant funds first then available loan funds.
-If the student is eligible for a Post-Withdrawal Disbursement of loan funds, the student will be notified by letter as soon as possible but within the thirty-day requirement.
-The student notification will include the fourteen-day response time and the explanation of PELL Grant LEU and loan balances where applicable.
-A school must maintain written records of its post withdrawal disbursement.
-If there is a return of Title IV loan funds, the Treasurer will return the funds, they will be returned as soon as possible but no later than forty-five days from the date of withdrawal.
-A Post-Withdrawal Disbursement of grant funds will be disbursed to student account within 45 days.
-NOTE: If financial funds have been released to a student because of a student disbursement on the student's account, the student may be required to repay some of the aid if the student withdraws.
-If a R2T4 calculation results in a credit balance on the student's account, it will be disbursed to the student within 14 days after the calculation.
+The federal formula is applicable to a student receiving Federal Aid if that student withdraws on or before the 60% point in the billing period.
+The percentage of Title IV Financial Aid to be returned is equal to the number of clock hours scheduled in the payment period at the time of withdrawal divided by the number of hours that were scheduled for the period as a whole.
+For example, if a student has completed 30% of the billing period they have earned 30% of their financial aid.
+However, once a student has completed 60% of the hours in a billing period, 100% of the financial aid awarded that billing period will have been earned.
+If financial aid funds have been released to a student because of a credit balance on the student's account, then the student may be required to repay some or all of that aid if the student withdraws.

 Order of Return of Student Financial Aid Program Funds

-Funds that are required to be returned to the US Department of Education must be returned in the following order:
+Funds that are required to be returned to the U. S. Department of Education must be returned in the following order:

-- 1. Unsubsidized Federal Direct Loan
+- 1. Unsubsidized Federal Stafford Loan

-- 2. Subsidized Federal Direct Loan
+- 2. Subsidized Federal Stafford Loan

-- 3. Federal Plus Loan (if applicable)
+- 3. Federal PLUS Loan

-- 4. PELL Grant
+- 4. Pell Grant

-The student will be responsible for any outstanding balance owed to Cuyahoga Valley Career Center Adult Education that Title IV (financial aid) funding did not cover.
+The student will be responsible for any outstanding balance owed to Cuyahoga Valley Career Center Adult Education that Title IV funding did not cover.